 How a child handles using a wheelchair depends on their age.
-If the problem is congenital or occurred at a very young age, the child often knows nothing other than being in a chair, so they don’t even understand how they are different from other kids.
+If the problem is congenital or occurs at a very young age, the child often knows nothing other than being in a chair, so they don’t even understand how they are different from other kids.
 Older children can have difficulty with self-esteem and need therapy or at least frequent encouragement from their family and friends.
 Some children regress while in the hospital and will not do anything for themselves.Childhood Rehab

 When back at home, children face even bigger challenges.
 Their sense of freedom dissolves as they use a wheelchair, and they sometimes find that their friends will no longer play with them.
 Rehabilitation specialists are often called to schools to teach students and teachers about the child’s strengths and limitations.
 There are age-appropriate books for parents and children to read about life after paralysis.

 Underlying all the difficulty is a child who just wants to be treated like other children.
 These are often the same children to participate in educating others about their injuries.
-Before the ADA act of 1990, kids were more isolated, but now, schools, malls, and other public places are more handicap-friendly.
+Before the ADA Act of 1990, kids were more isolated, but now, schools, malls, and other public places are more handicap-friendly.
 Kids in wheelchairs are seen on children’s television programs, and kids can even buy dolls that are wheelchair-bound.Spina Bifida

 Most families know little about paralysis and SCI before having a child with the condition.
-The chances of good adjustment to the disability depend a great deal on their family’s involvement and interest in seeing the child live up to their potential.
+The chances of reasonable adjustment to the disability depend greatly on their family’s involvement and interest in seeing the child live up to their potential.
 This is why childhood rehab is often so family-oriented.
 Parents especially need to go through the guilt and grieving process before they can be helpful to their injured child.
 Parents often feel a great deal of sorrow for their children and for themselves as well.
 All their hopes and dreams about the child go out the window, and different goals must be established.

 Siblings must be considered as well.
 Parents need to let every child in the family know his or her importance within the family setting.
 The focus can’t just be on the disabled child, or other children will begin to act out and misbehave.
-Finances become tight, and families may need to locate homes closer to rehab and to accessible schools.
-Siblings are just as affected as parents when one member of their family develops a spinal cord injury.
+Finances become tight, and families may need to locate homes closer to rehab and accessible schools.
+Siblings are just as affected as parents when one family member develops a spinal cord injury.
 Roles can change as younger siblings begin to take care of their older siblings who are disabled.
 This caretaking among siblings should be discouraged as it leads to resentment and anger between siblings.

-The road to adulthood and maximal independence is difficult for patients with spinal cord injuries who are injured as children or teens.
+The road to adulthood and maximal independence is difficult for patients with spinal cord injuries injured as children or teens.
 It takes cooperation from all family members, the school system, and their peer group to help the disabled teen reintegrate into society.